docstomarkdown/docstomarkdown.github.io/src/content/post/add-caption-to-images-in-google-docs.md

 The image caption and the alt text will be saved automatically.

-## Preserving Image Captions in Markdown and HTML output while Publishing Google Docs
+## Preserving Image Captions While Exporting Google Docs as Markdown or HTML

 When publishing your content, you'll need to [convert Google Docs to Markdown or HTML](/convert-google-docs-to-markdown/).
 However, the native Google Docs export options have some limitations.